Ally McCoist: Rangers

-At the end of the 1982–83 season he returned to Scotland and joined Rangers for a fee of £185,000.
+At the end of the 1982–83 season, McCoist returned to Scotland and joined Rangers for a fee of £185,000.
 On his dream move, McCoist recalled: "I met John Greig and Tommy McLean at the Crest Hotel, at the roundabout in Carlisle.
 I went to a payphone and phoned my wee grannie in Thornliebank.
 First person I phoned.
 I can still hear her – obviously not with us now – but I can still hear her voice down the phone.
 You could have given her a million pounds and it wouldn't have meant just as much."

 During his fifteen years with Rangers, McCoist achieved an array of honours, including ten league championship medals.
 This began with a title in the 1986–87 season and included the whole "Nine in a Row" period between 1989 and 1997.
-McCoist also won a Scottish Cup winners' medal and nine Scottish League Cup winners' medals.
-He was the first player to be Europe's top goalscorer twice in a row (in 1992 and 1993), as well as being named Scotland's "Player of the Year" in 1992.
+He also won a Scottish Cup winner's medal and nine Scottish League Cup winner's medals.
+He was the first player to be Europe's top goalscorer twice in a row (in 1992 and 1993), and in 1992 won Scottish football's two most prestigious Player of the Year awards.

-McCoist made his competitive début for the Ibrox side on the opening day of the 1983–84 season against St Mirren and scored twenty goals that year.
+McCoist made his competitive debut for the Ibrox side against St Mirren on the opening day of the 1983–84 season, and scored twenty goals that year.
 Nonetheless, he got a tough time from the supporters.
 "When I look back, do I regret it?
 No, because it actually made me stronger.
 If I didn't handle that at all, I wouldn't have stayed at the club and I would have been away down the road.
 At that time, Jock Wallace probably would have sold me."

-McCoist scored a hat-trick in the 1983 Scottish League Cup Final victory over Celtic.

-With Rangers still a team very much in the doldrums, McCoist managed 18 goals the following season as he began to endear himself to the club's fans.
+McCoist scored a hat-trick in the League Cup final victory over Celtic in March 1984.
+With Rangers still a team very much in the doldrums, he managed 18 goals the following season.

-McCoist scored 24 goals in season 1985–86.
+McCoist scored 24 goals in the 1985–86 season.
 He made his international debut against the Netherlands in 1986, the same year Graeme Souness arrived at Rangers to begin the Ibrox revolution.
 "He certainly transformed Rangers Football Club, but he also transformed Scottish football," said McCoist of Souness' time at Ibrox.
 "Two of his first three signings were Terry Butcher, the England captain, and Chris Woods, the England goalkeeper.
 The whole place just erupted into a new level."

 McCoist scored another hat-trick in the Glasgow Cup final against Celtic to bring further accolades his way, and he was an ever-present in Rangers' title-winning side of 1987, scoring 34 goals along the way.